npm/policies/disputes.md

 5. After 4 weeks, if there's no resolution, we'll address it.

 Don't squat on package names, user names or organization names.
-Publish code or move out of the way.

 ## When to use this process

 This process is an excellent way to:

-* Adopt an "abandoned" package
 * Adopt a package created from your project, published by someone else
 * Report "squatting"
 * Report a deliberately misleading or confusing package name